isabella232/media-analytics.en-1/help/sdk-implement/track-ads/track-ads-overview.md

 >
 >The following instructions provide guidance for implementation using the 2.x SDKs.
 If you are implementing a 1.x version of the SDK, you can download 1.x Developers Guides here: [Download SDKs.](../../sdk-implement/download-sdks.md)

 Ad playback includes tracking ad breaks, ad starts, ad completes, and ad skips.
-You can use the media player's API to identify key player events and to populate the required and optional ad variables.
+Use the media player's API to identify key player events and to populate the required and optional ad variables.
+See the comprehensive list of metadata here: [Ad parameters.](../../metrics-and-metadata/ad-parameters.md)

 Here are the key elements you use to track ad playback: